silegrand/melrakki/README.md

 # Melrakki Systems : website essentials

 Drop these into your repository.
-Unless noted, they belong at the repository **root**, next to `index.html`.
+Unless noted, they belong at the repo **root**, next to `index.html`.

 ## Files and where they go
 | File | Location | What it does |